ptquang2000/micropython-mqtt-broker/tests/test4.7_2/README.md

 # Tested usecase - WILDCARD '+'

+## Mandatory normative statements

 ### MQTT-4.7.1-3

 The single-level wildcard can be used at any level in the Topic Filter, including first and last levels.
 Where it is used it MUST occupy an entire level of the filter

 | Time      | |